DennisSchill/qryptic-web/README.md

-# CoinShark Web
+# Qryptic Web

 ## About
-CoinShark Web to interact with CoinShark API.
+Qryptic Web to interact with Qryptic API.
 Built with React.

-This project is an implementation with the [CoinShark API](https://github.com/mjovanc/coinshark).
+This project is an implementation with the [Qryptic API](https://github.com/mjovanc/qryptic).

 ## Technologies